tbela99/css/docs/query.md

 ```
 #### contains(@attr, 'value')

-match all nodes with attributes that contains the specified value
+match all nodes with attributes that contains the specified value.
+This is equivalent to using the operator '\*='

 ```php
 // match all nodes with value that contains print